Direct powers, ultrapowers and cumulative powers: Introduction

 \section{Introduction}

 Functional constructions on mathematical structures play a major role in model theory in the form of direct powers and ultrapowers.
 These constructions are essentially non-cumulative.
 Despite there always being a trivial embedding from the generating structure into its direct power or ultrapower, there is nevertheless no direct interaction between the elements from the generating structure and the resulting ones.
+From an algebraic point of view, the alternative, power structures which retain the objects of their generating structure, is a natural generalization of those ubiquitous model theoretic tools.
+Nevertheless, so far, it has not received much attention.
+In this paper, we seek to start to remedy that.

 Consider the collection of all functions from a given index set $I$ into the naturals, $\mathbb{N}^I$.
 There is a straightforward manner of extending any operation $\mathrm{F}$ on $\mathbb{N}$ to an $\mathrm{F}'$ on $\mathbb{N}^I$ that behaves similarly to the original operation, as in the corresponding direct power -- that is, pointwisely, so that $\mathrm{F}'(f_1, ..., f_n) = g$ iff for all $j \in I$, $\mathrm{F} \big{(} f_1(j), ..., f_n(j) \big{)} = g(j)$.
 Likewise, we might define the constant function $\overline{0}$ as the identity element of the pointwise addition, and its image under the extended successor function is precisely the identity element of the extended multiplication.
 We may extrapolate this construction, and given a family of index sets $\{I_n\}_{n \in \omega}$, by inductively defining $\mathbb{N}_n$ by setting $\mathbb{N}_0 = \mathbb{N}$ and $\mathbb{N}_{n+1} = (\mathbb{N}_n)^{I_n}$, we may keep extending those operations and identity elements accordingly.
-Since there is a natural embedding between any two structures defined in this way, we may even take $\mathbb{N}_\omega$ to be the direct limit of embeddings, and given a proper class sized family of index sets $\{I_\alpha\}_{\alpha \in \mathbf{On}}$, keep transfinitely extending this hierarchy.
-Each of the $\mathbb{N}_\beta$ inherits nice properties of $\mathbb{N}$, and given the preservation results of direct powers by Alfred Horn \cite{horn} and Joseph Weinstein \cite{weinstein}, it may be checked that they are indeed semirings.
+Since there is a natural embedding between any two structures defined in this way, we may even take $\mathbb{N}_\omega$ to be the direct limit, and given a proper class sized family of index sets $\{I_\alpha\}_{\alpha \in \mathbf{On}}$, keep transfinitely extending this hierarchy.
+Each of the $\mathbb{N}_\beta$ inherit nice properties of $\mathbb{N}$, and given the preservation results of direct powers by Alfred Horn \cite{horn} and Joseph Weinstein \cite{weinstein}, it may be checked that they are indeed semirings.
 We may do the same thing with $\mathbb{Z}$, and similarly get a hierarchy of rings $\mathbb{Z}_\beta$.